vkarlsen/koeight/CONTRIBUTING.md

 # Developing locally
-Clone the repo and develop on the Devel branch.
-Each release will have its own Tag.
+Clone the repo and develop on the "develop" branch for new features and version branches (eg. v3.3) for bug fixes.

-I know its simple but for now will work ;)

 # Contributing to the project
-All features and bugfixes must be fully tested and reference an issue in  [GitHub](https://github.com/koseven/koseven/issues), **there are absolutely no exceptions**.
+All features and bugfixes must be fully tested and must have a reference to an issue in [GitHub](https://github.com/koseven/koseven/issues), **there are absolutely no exceptions**.

 It's highly recommended that you write/run unit tests during development as it can help you pick up on issues early on.
 See the Unit Testing section below.